GroundedPower to provide smart technology

 The home area networks will include wireless monitors and a wireless gateway that uploads real-time data to web-enabled software.
 This system will be installed in each participating home and building, with the exception of Danvers where smart meters are being piloted and will be used in place of the GroundedPower monitor.

 Participants receive detailed real-time information on how much electricity is being used and how much it costs.
-By using a task selection tool, the homeowner can select from some 150 actions and see how much each action will contribute to their energy savings.
+By using a task selection tool, as demonstrated by the PNNL project the homeowner can select from some 150 actions and see how much each action will contribute to their energy savings.

 In addition, customers will participate in a web-enabled communications network to share energy savings experiences and to help achieve individual and collective energy savings goals.